-Nevertheless, some of the problems in aggregation models are also present in DN equivalents.
-More specifically, these equivalent DNs also fail to accurately capture the individual response of DERs and FLs based on grid-code requirements and protections [82,94] as well as the network-related constraints.
-Some of the proposed methodologies manage to extract the aggregate behavior of units against some of these requirements, for instance [88] captures the behavior against VRT requirements.
-However, due to the dependence of these requirements on local measurements and the non-linear behavior of the network and DER models, it is impossible to capture all of them.
+Nevertheless, some of the problems in aggregated models are also present in DN equivalents.
+More specifically, these equivalent DNs also fail to accurately capture the individual response of DERs and FLs based on grid-code requirements and protections [79,91] as well as the network-related constraints.
+Some of the proposed methodologies manage to extract the aggregate behavior of units against some of these requirements, for instance [85] captures the behavior against VRT requirements.
+However, due to the dependence of these requirements on local measurements and the non-linear behavior of the network and DER models, it is likely impossible to capture all of them.

-B. Aggregated and Equivalent Models: Uses in the Industry
+B. Parametrization of Aggregated and Equivalent Models

-Although equivalent models of distribution networks may miss a portion of granularity, in the industry most of those models are for the purpose of transmission system analysis and impact studies.
-In these studies, when using an equivalent model for a particular power flow operation snapshot, there is an implicit assumption that the distribution system planner/operator have carried out sufficient studies to ensure that the underlying distribution network has the required hosting capacity to allow for the level of distributed energy being studied [95-100].
-Similarly, there is also an assumption that the transmission planner has carried out a study to ensure that the corresponding level of distributed energy resources can be hosted on the transmission network [101, 102].
+In industry applications, equivalent models of DNs are generally utilized to study their impact on transmission systems.
+In these studies, when using an equivalent model for a particular power flow operation snapshot, it is implicitly assumed that the underlying DN has the required hosting capacity to allow for the required distributed energy [92-97].
+It is also assumed that the transmission planner has carried out a study to ensure that the corresponding level of distributed energy resources can be hosted on the TN [98, 99].

 With transmission system planning carried out at the transmission system operator level, the transmission planner has limited to no observability of the locations and types of distribution connected inverters.
 If measurement data is available, it may be possible to generate and parameterize a DN equivalent as mentioned previously in this section.
+However, these data, especially event-based data, are often hard to obtain.
+In Section VI, we discuss further the strengths and shortcomings of the model-based versus data-driven modeling and control approaches.
+We suggest that approaches which can combine the strengths of physics-based and data-driven modeling (e.g. grey-box models, physics informed machine learning) can offer the most value to future users.

-However often this data, especially event-based data, can be hard to obtain.
-But, industry wide, there is an immediate need to be able to parameterize an equivalent model of the DN to allow the transmission system planning department to have some visibility of the expected performance from distributed energy resources.
-An approach has started being used in the industry now is the use of equivalent models such as DER A [103-105] to represent the behavior of the distributed energy resources, from both a voltage and frequency support perspective, and also a voltage trip perspective.
-Further, this model is represented alongside a combination of motor and static load models in a composite load model as shown in Fig. 8 [106-108].
+Industry wide, there is an immediate need to be able to parameterize an equivalent model of the DN to allow the transmission system planning department to have some visibility of the expected performance from distributed energy resources.
+An approach that has recently been adopted by industry is the use of equivalent models such as DER_A [100-102] to represent the behavior of the distributed energy resources, from both a voltage and frequency support perspective, and also a voltage trip perspective.
+Further, this model is represented alongside a combination of motor and static load models in a composite load model as shown in Fig. 8 [103-105].
+In the following paragraphs, we show how to extract the equivalent model of a distribution feeder.